 Bus and Node System

-Ideal for data center environments with multiple cabinets in a row, the Bus and Node V-Lock System supports up to 32 cabinets using a controller and cabinet nodes that are daisy-chained together.
+Ideal for data center environments with multiple cabinets in a row, the Bus and Node V-Lock cabinet access control system supports up to 32 cabinets using a controller and cabinet nodes that are daisy-chained together.

 - The Bus controller powers the nodes and is connected to the LAN - it is the only device in the system to have an IP address